 Cafe Longet in Venice

+This particular visit was special as I had my little sister and another friend with us.
+Since my sister is the one that actually went to culinary school, I always try to take her to places I know will impress her.
 Upon walking in, the restaurant was bright and welcoming.
-We were seated and given menus which had a number of delicious descriptions of dishes.
-We decided to start with the naughty french fries and for entrees, I went with the CAB (chicken, apple and brie on a baguette, my husband and sister went for the Marseille Crepe and our friend went for the BCB (Angus burger with swiss and bacon).
+We were seated and given menus that had a number of delicious descriptions of dishes and I watched my sister’s eyes light up as agonized over what to choose.
+Ultimately, we decided to start with the naughty french fries and for entrees, I went with the CAB (chicken, apple, and brie on a baguette), my husband and sister went for the Marseille Crepe and our friend went for the BCB (Angus burger with swiss and bacon).

 The CAB was a deliciously seasoned grilled chicken breast with thinly sliced apples, bites of brie and sweet honey mustard with lettuce and tomato on the best baguette I’ve had in the area.
 The bread is all made in-house.
 For those that understand the difference between northern bread and bread here, the crust was spot on and the interior was light and fluffy.
 I chose the house salad on the side; mixed greens with their house dressing and a delicious seed mixture.